Definition and Example of a Lender

 - Small business loans

-Student loans: if you need to borrow for school, visit your financial aid office.
+Visit your financial aid office if you need to borrow for school.
 They’ll explain your options and help you start the process.
-It’s usually best to start with loans from the U.S. government, but you can borrow from private lenders as well if necessary.
+It’s usually best to start with loans from the U.S. government.
+They come with certain benefits in terms of more lenient repayment terms and lower rates.
+You can borrow from private lenders if necessary.

-If you're buying land, building, or renovating, construction loans come from specialized lenders as well as banks and credit unions.
+Construction loans come from specialized lenders, as well as banks and credit unions, if you're buying land, building, or renovating.

-Alternative sources: the sources above should take care of most of the loans you’ll ever need.
-However, certain situations might lead you to other types of lenders.
-In general, your costs and risks increase as you stray off the beaten path – so you should only do so when it’s absolutely necessary.
+These sources should take care of most loans you’ll ever need, but certain situations might lead you to other types of lenders.
+Your costs and risks generally increase as you stray off the beaten path, so you should only do so when it’s really necessary.

-For example, hard money lenders offer short-term financing for real estate investors (but most homeowners are better off with traditional lenders).
-Payday loans and title loans provide small amounts of short-term cash at a high price.
-Furniture, appliance, and department stores also offer financing, but you can often find better terms elsewhere.
+Hard money lenders offer short-term financing for real estate investors, but most homeowners are better off with traditional mortgage lenders.
+Payday loans and title loans provide small amounts of short-term cash at a high cost.
+Furniture, appliance, and department stores may also offer to finance purchases, but you can often find better terms elsewhere.